Scientific name: Thalassarche melanophrys

 Distribution and abundance

 Black-browed albatross are found over Antarctic, subantarctic and sub-tropical waters.
 They breed on subantarctic and Antarctic islands between 46° and 56°S, such as Iles Kerguelen, Heard Island and the McDonald Islands, and Macquarie Island.

 The Falkland Islands hold over 85% of the global population of black-browed albatross (estimated at 680 000 pairs), and are the most important breeding locality in the world for this species.

 Black-browed albatross are long-lived birds, living 30 years or more, and have a strong bond to their colony of birth.

-Conservation status: endangered with population trends decreasing
+Conservation status: near threatened with population trends decreasing

 Off the South American coasts many birds from the Falkland Islands population are killed through interactions with longline fishing vessels.

 Black-browed albatross generally have the same breeding partner each season.
 They nest on terraces on top of coastal tussock-clad cliffs or steep slopes up to 300 m above sea level.
 The nest is a solid pillar of mud and guano with some tussock grass and seaweed incorporated, and is re-used annually.